joaobaptista03/joaobaptista03/README.md

 ---

-#### Currently finishing my Bachelor's in Software Engineering do Minho!
+#### Currently finishing my Bachelor's Degree in Software Engineering at Minho University.
+I'm also doing a Summer Internship at Checkmarx, in Braga - Portugal.

 #### I have worked in multiple projects, using languages like C, JS, C#, Java, Python, and Haskell.
 I've learned HTML, CSS, SQL, and MATLAB as well, but I am more used to Software Programming.